Russia and Ukraine at war. Kazakhstan’s economy has to adjust

 Russians in a public service center after fleeing mobilization, Astana, 2022 / Photo: Askar Akhmetullin

-Today, November 19, it has been 1,000 days since the war between two former Soviet republics, Russia and Ukraine, broke out.
+Today, Nov.
+19, marks 1,000 days since the outbreak of war between two former Soviet republics, Russia and Ukraine.
 Both countries have lost hundreds of thousands of people.
 Given that the border between Russia and Kazakhstan is the longest in the world (7,600 kilometers), the war has had a significant impact on Kazakhstan.

 Sberbank was acquired by the Qataris; BCC bought Alfa-Bank, and VTB has remained the same.